BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/README.md

 # Save your Eyeballs Here

 Assuming you're like me and prefer to not have your eyeballs burnt out when using your PC, you can now set the Cinnamon theme to a darker hue.
 Open the menu and search for *Themes*.
-Set each of the options to your liking, then go to the *Settings* tab at the top and set your Dark Mode, Icon, and Scrollbar settings to your liking.
+Set each of the options to your liking, then go to the *Settings* tab at the top and set your *Dark Mode*, *Icon*, and *Scrollbar* settings to your liking.

-If you are using a dark mode theme, you should also run the command `gsettings set org.gnome.desktop.interface color-scheme prefer-dark` to allow any explicitly GTK themed apps to be in dark mode.
+If you are using a dark mode theme, you should also run the command

+`gsettings set org.gnome.desktop.interface color-scheme prefer-dark`

+to allow any explicitly GTK themed apps to be in dark mode.

 # Remove useless Power Options